 - Dr Öznur Yardımcı (University of York)

-The team will work collaboratively with participants to centre the voices of young people of colour and collectively develop sustainable solutions to empower young people to address issues of youth violence and police (in)justice in Harehills.
+The team works collaboratively with participants to centre the voices of young people of colour and collectively develop sustainable solutions to empower young people to address issues of youth violence and police (in)justice in Harehills.
 Specifically, the team will coproduce the following outputs: